 We arrived non-bright-eyed or bushy-tailed around 6:30.
 Our first adventure was to find the T station (the T is the subway system).
 Little did we know that the T is a BUS at the airport.
 Yeah, so we wandered all over until we got clued in.
 Super fun.

 Once we found the T, we went straight to our hotel to drop off our luggage and freshen up a bit.
 Then we headed straight out to get breakfast and find the Freedom Trail.
 Breakfast was at a Dunkin' Donuts, which was sort of hard to find since there are only 5 on every city block.
 Here I am enjoying my first (of many) Boston Creme donuts.
 Yuuuuum.
+Then we struck out for the freedom trail.
+This is a 2.5 mile marked path that takes you through the city past many historical sites.
+It begins in Boston Commons, a park.
+At the starting point, they have some random statues.
+If I didn't know better, I'd think this one was a depiction of Joseph Smith during the first vision.
+Am I right?

 There are tons of cool things to see along the Freedom Trail.
 I won't bore you with all of them.
 Here are just a few of my favorites.
 The state building has a gold-covered dome (just like Georgia's state capitol building).
 I think it's a gorgeous building.